Community facilities at Vanbrugh Yard and The Wilderness

 We’re opening up part of the existing Nursery Yard to create a new community space called Vanbrugh Yard.

-Our new proposal is to open up the approach from Vanbrugh Gate, convert the sheds next to Vanbrugh Lodge into volunteer facilities and an accessible public toilet block, and transform the nearby machine shed into a storage space.
+We’ll also convert the sheds next to Vanbrugh Lodge into volunteer facilities and accessible toilet facilities, and transform the nearby machine shed into a storage space.

 The new volunteer facility will feature a ‘mess room’ with seating, kitchenette and storage facilities and an adjacent boot room.
-Volunteers can also use the glasshouse to sit and relax, as well as for growing plants.
+Volunteers can also use the glasshouse to sit, relax, and grow plants.

 - An acid grassland ‘green roof’ to extend the surrounding habitat